-Major depressive disorder (MDD) is an episodic mood disorder primarily characterized by depressed mood and anhedonia lasting for at least 2 weeks.
+Major depressive disorder (MDD) is an episodic mood disorder primarily characterized by depressed mood and anhedonia lasting for at least two weeks.
 Women have a higher risk of developing MDD than men.
-The peak age of onset is the 3rd decade.
+The peak age of onset is the third decade.
 The etiology is multifactorial, including both biological and psychological factors.
 Reduced levels of neurotransmitters (serotonin, noradrenaline, dopamine) are believed to be the pathophysiological basis in most cases.
-Other symptoms of MDD include sleep disturbance, loss of appetite, and thoughts of suicide.
-There are various subtypes of MDD characterized by additional symptoms or occurrence in specific conditions, such as atypical depression (additionally characterized by, e.g., weight gain and increased appetite), psychotic depression (with additional psychotic features such as hallucinations and delusions), and peripartum depression (which occurs during or shortly after pregnancy).
-In elderly patients, MDD can also manifest with memory loss and other symptoms seen in dementia, referred to as pseudodementia.
-Treatment is multifaceted and often requires pharmacotherapy, psychotherapy, and lifestyle changes.
-First-line treatment mainly consists of SSRIs (e.g., citalopram) and SNRIs (e.g., venlafaxine).
+Other symptoms of MDD include sleep disturbance, loss of appetite, and thoughts of suicide. are characterized by additional symptoms.
+MDD with atypical features is additionally characterized by weight gain and increased appetite, while MDD with psychotic features is characterized by hallucinations and delusions.
+Presentations may also vary in special patient groups, e.g., pregnant patients, older patients, children and adolescents, and patients receiving palliative care.
+Treatment of all forms of MDD is multifaceted and often requires psychotherapy, pharmacotherapy (most commonly SSRIs), and lifestyle changes.

 - Monoamine hypothesis: Most antidepressants work by inhibiting the reuptake of monoamines (e.g., serotonin, noradrenaline, dopamine), indicating that a lack of monoamines plays a major role in the pathophysiology of depression (and other mood disorders).